gutenbergtools/gutenbergsite/site/index.md

 - [Recently added](/ebooks/search/?query=&submit_search=Search&sort_order=release_date).
 The latest new and updated eBooks.
 - Visit [self.gutenberg.org](http://self.gutenberg.org) for free eBooks by contemporary authors.

+## Audio books

+Audio books are a great way to enjoy and share literature.
+Project Gutenberg no longer adds new audio books to the collection, and suggests these audio book resources.
+These audio books are all freely available and in the public domain in the US.
+They may be easily played back on computers, tablets, mobile phones, and other devices.
+They may be shared non-commercially, without limitation except in countries where the printed source is still copyrighted.
+All of the sources listed below are digitizations of texts from Project Gutenberg.

+- Project Gutenberg's [human-read audio books](/browse/categories/1).
+662 titles read by people, sometimes with sound effects or other enhancements.
+These are from a few different contributors.
+- Project Gutenberg's [computer-generated audio books](/browse/categories/2).
+386 titles from 2003, using text-to-speech automation.
+These are listenable but relatively low quality compared to today's technology.
+- Human-read audio books from [LibriVox](https://librivox.org).
+LibriVox is a volunteer community that produces high-quality performances that are done by many different volunteers.
+Follow the link to find audio books, and also to help create new audio books.
+- [The Project Gutenberg Open Audiobook Collection](https://marhamilresearch4.blob.core.windows.net/gutenberg-public/Website/index.html).
+Almost 5,000 titles from 2023, via a Project Gutenberg collaboration with Microsoft and MIT.
+These use neural text-to-speech technology for more natural-sounding computer-generated audio books.
+These audio books are also available on major music/podcast platforms as well as [The Internet Archive](https://archive.org/details/@project_gutenberg_and_microsoft?tab=uploads).

 ## Get Help
   <div class="box_shadow">
     <ul>